Anthrax toxin: Extracellular toxin structure-function relationship

 The structure of PA was the first to be determined (Fig. 3).
 This structure and that of its cellular receptor shed much light on the specificity of recognition and binding.
-This specificity of PA and the receptor CMG2 (similar to type I intergins) is due to interactions through a metal ion dependent adhesion site (MIDAS), a hydrophobic groove, and a β-hairpin projection.
+This specificity of PA and the receptor CMG2 (similar to type I integrins) is due to interactions through a metal ion dependent adhesion site (MIDAS), a hydrophobic groove, and a β-hairpin projection.
 These all contribute to a tight interaction in which much protein surface area on CMG2 (and TEM8) is buried.

 Petosa et al. solved the structure of a PA63 heptamer at 4.5 Å (0.45 nm).
 The structure they solved was of a non-membrane bound pre-pore, the conformation of the heptamer before the complex extends a β-barrel through the plasma membrane to shuttle the LF and EF into the cytosol.

 Heptamerization and pore formation is sterically hindered by the PA20 fragment, but when it is removed from the top of the monomer, the pre-pore is quickly formed.
-The heptamer formation causes no major changes in the conformation of each individual monomer, but by coming together, more than 15400 Å² (154 nm2) of protein surface is buried.
+The heptamer formation causes no major changes in the conformation of each individual monomer, but by coming together, more than 15400 Å2 (154 nm2) of protein surface is buried.
 This buried surface consists mostly of polar or charged side groups from domains 1 and 2.

 PA also forms an octameric pre-channel structure.
 The octameric form was shown to be more thermostable than the heptameric form, and hence the octameric oligomer can persist in the plasma of the host during an anthrax infection.